 In this example, the configuration database is initialized and the scheduling interface is activated (using 'scheduling=true').
-This option allows the scheduler to receive job and node events which allow it to be more responsive.
+This option allows the scheduler to receive job and node events which allow it to be more responsive (See scheduling on page 243 for more information).
 The next command creates a queue and specifies the queue type.
 Within PBS, the queue must be declared an 'execution queue in order for it to run jobs.
 Additional configuration (i.e., setting the queue to started and enabled) allows the queue to accept job submissions, and launch queued jobs.